HubSpot/cms-js-building-block-examples/README.md

 ### [Hello World](hello-world)

-The "Hello World" example combines CSS modules for styling, partials, modules and islands to show a more cohesive yet straighforward example of how various parts of the new Building Blocks work together.
+The "Hello World" example combines CSS modules for styling, partials, modules and islands to show a more cohesive yet straightforward example of how various parts of the new Building Blocks work together.

 ### [Graphql + Storybook](graphql-storybook)